-- I. It is recommended that PhD students find a major professor no later than the second year, and soon after they complete the Qualifying exams. - II.
+- I. It is recommended that PhD students find a major professor by the end of the first year, and soon after they complete the Qualifying Requirement. - II.
 Students are guided to how to find a major professor in MTH 507, Introduction to Mathematics Profession.
-The steps include: attending colloquia, seminars, taking non-blanket courses or reading/research courses from potential advisers, and meeting faculty to talk about the opportunities in their groups.
+The steps include: attending colloquia, seminars, taking nonblanket courses or reading/research courses from potential advisers, and meeting faculty to talk about the opportunities in their groups.